Alluxio/alluxio/docs/en/Running-Alluxio-on-EC2-Yarn.md

 {% include Running-Alluxio-on-EC2-Yarn/runTests.md %}

 After the tests finish, visit Alluxio web UI at `http://ALLUXIO_MASTER_IP:19999` again.
-Click `Browse File System` in the navigation bar, and you should see the files written to Alluxio by the above tests.
+Click `Browse` in the navigation bar, and you should see the files written to Alluxio by the above tests.